Stony Hill alfresco tasting

 Cafe Sarafornia

-Lunch won’t be until 1:45 pm (after 2 pm if you choose the wine-and-food option), so fortify yourself with a substantial breakfast at your lodging or head to Calistoga’s Cafe Sarafornia.
-The café is a locals’ favorite for eggs and other mainstays along with lighter fare.
+Lunch won’t be until 1:45 pm, so fortify yourself with a substantial breakfast at your lodging or head to Calistoga’s Cafe Sarafornia.
+The café is a locals’ favorite for eggs and other mainstays, plus lighter fare.
 See the Calistoga Restaurants Cheat Sheet for other suggestions, among them Sam’s Social Club.

-The plants at Larkmead Vineyards attracts honey bees and other beneficial creatures.
+The plants at Larkmead Vineyards attract honey bees and other beneficial creatures.

 Two Morning Tastings